 The Board of Directors is ultimately responsible for financial management.
-The Board delegates the day-to-day financial management and day-to-day accounting of the school to the Finance Administrator.
-The Finance Administrator, in conjunction with the Finance Committee and the Treasurer, completes a monthly review of operating results and presents such results to the Board.
+The Board delegates the day-to-day financial management and day-to-day accounting of the school to the Head of School and Finance Administrator.
+The Head of School and Finance Administrator, in conjunction with the Finance Committee and the Treasurer, completes a monthly review of operating results and presents such results to the Board.